Your cart

 2. Which Pleasant Mattress hybrid is best for chronic back pain?

-From the perspective of our team, Borrego and Mendocino Firm provided the most rigid spinal support.
+For our team, Borrego and Mendocino Firm provided the most rigid spinal support.
 Marcus, who carries more weight through his midsection, described Mendocino Firm as “reset support” for his back.
 I found Mendocino Gentle slightly kinder for mixed positions because the latex layer gave my shoulders more room while keeping my lumbar region steady.

 3. How do Pleasant Mattress models handle heat for hot sleepers?